 Whenever you use a treadmill, you need to consider certain aspects for optimum performance, longer usage and staying safer at all times.
 Let us look at them in detail.

 When you turn on the treadmill, always ensure that your feet are placed on either side of the belt (and not on it).
 The next step should be stepping on the belt when you are certain that it is moving at a speed that is slow and safe (generally 1 or 2 miles per hour).
-All the newer versions of treadmills offer safety features that do not let you start off at higher speeds for safety reasons; however, you shouldn’t rely on them and always take necessary precautions during the start up.
+All the newer versions of treadmills offer safety features that do not let you start off at higher speeds for safety reasons; however, you shouldn’t rely on them and always take necessary precautions during the start up, and increase your speed gradually.
 One such precaution includes attaching the safety kill switch that can be attached comfortably to a part of your clothing (if there is one) before you press the “Start” button.

 No Reliance On Handrails

-As a new user (or when you are resuming work out on a treadmill after a long time), you can hold on to the handrails for good balance.
+As a new user (or when you are resuming work out on a treadmill after a long time), you can hold onto the handrails for good balance.
 As soon as you regain balance and are comfortable walking on your own, you should stop using the handrails.
 You get more traction and benefit and get a more natural rhythm when you swing your arms freely whilst you walk or run on a treadmill.
 The handrail holding position (holding on to the front rails and slightly leaning back) is often referred to as the water-skier position.
 This position makes you work more aggressively and is more stressful for your elbow joints particularly when the machine is on an incline position.
 Moreover, you are not burning enough calories and not the one that is being displayed on the console panel.

 It is only natural that your feet are followed by your eyes, whether you are walking on a road or a treadmill.
 Always focus on what is ahead of you, and you can achieve this by generally walking straight ahead rather than stumbling or straying to the side.
 Moreover, never get distracted when you are on the machine.
 Do not look around or on the sides to respond to someone who may be calling your name or seeking your attention.
 This can throw you off balance, make you fall and lead to an injury.